HOLYKEYZ/HOLYKEYZ/README.md

 ## 🎯 What I Do

 **AI Safety** - Researching and building safeguards for AI systems
-**Digital Security** - Threat analysis, vulnerability research, and security automation
+**Digital Security** - Threat/vuln analysis, pentesting and security automation
 **Fullstack Development** - Scalable web applications from concept to production

 Building real-time solutions to world problems through software